Best Fairway Woods for Beginners

 What Fairway Wood Should You Buy?

 Choosing from all the different fairway woods can be a difficult task.
 The most effective way to decide which is the best fairway to buy is based on what you value most and your unique skills and areas you can improve your game.
 Fairway woods can fit several different roles between golfers.
 Some players will use their fairway woods from both lies.
-The nature of how you plan to use your fairway wood(s) can influence what setup you ultimately decide to go with.
+The nature of how you plan to use your best fairway wood(s) can influence what setup you ultimately decide to go with.
+Some want shorter shaft while others longer.
+It is important to try more woods to get the long par some will get it with 7 wood some with other.